artadini/don_algodon/README.md

 # don_algodon
-This is a first website using flask and django.
+Try for a website using Python, Flask and Django.